 Cluster Feeding: What Is It?
 And How Do I Do It?

-Because your goal is to help your baby sleep at night, the best time to cluster feed your hungry hippo is between 4 p.m. and bedtime.
+Because your goal is to help your baby sleep at night, the best time to encourage a cluster feed is between 4 p.m. and bedtime.

 So if your baby starts crying 60 minutes after a feeding, calm her with the 5 S’s and then see how she acts.
 If she’s opening her mouth and searching for a nipple, give a little more milk.